gabsource/oc-scaffold-translation-plugin/README.md

 It will detect missing translation key and add them to the `lang/xx/lang.php` files.

 _Warning:_ running those commands will rewrite and reformat existing language file returned array.

+## Manual installation

+To manually install the plugin, get the sources archive from Github, uncompress the files in `plugins/bnb/scaffoldtranslation` folder and run this command at the root of OctoberCMS installation :

+    php artisan plugin:refresh BnB.ScaffoldTranslation

 [OctoberCMS]: https://octobercms.com